mistercrunch/governator/README.md

 <img width="400" src="./docs/governator.png" />

-**Governator** is a data governance toolkit focussed on manage your **data access policies** (as in who as access to what) as code.
+**Governator** is a data governance toolkit that allows for managing **data access policies** (as in who as access to what) as code.

-With DAP, you can pull, push and diff data access rules across different database engines and business intelligence tools.
+With **Governator**, you can diff, pull, push and ultimately synchronize data access rules across different systems, namely database engines and business intelligence tools.

 ## But why?

-Navigating data access in today's setups is tricky.
-Data is spread across clouds, various data warehouse(s) and databases, and a multitude of BI tools, each with its own access rules.
+Navigating data access in today's data infrastructure stacks is tricky.
+Data is spread across data warehouses, clouds, various databases, and a multitude of BI tools, each with its own access rules.

 It's a lot to manage.